Helium Could Save Our Planet

 Why does helium make your voice go high?
 Helium molecules have less mass than the oxygen and nitrogen found in the air, so sound waves can travel through them three times as fast.
 The sped-up frequency gives you the adorable voice of a chipmunk.
 The opposite effect can be produced by inhaling sulphur hexachloride which is denser than air.

-A mixture of 8:2 helium and oxygen is used in the air tanks of deep sea divers and for people working under pressurised conditions.
-Helium-neon gas lasers are used to scan barcodes in supermarket checkouts.
-And the Large Hadron Collider in Switzerland uses helium to cool and strengthen its electromagnets to -271°C; these magnets keep the beams of particles on track as they race around the collision course at close to the speed of light.
+The Large Hadron Collider in Switzerland uses helium to cool and strengthen its electromagnets to -271°C. These magnets keep the beams of particles on track as they race around the collision course at close to the speed of light.

 A new use for helium is a helium-ion microscope (HIM) that gives better image resolution than even a scanning electron microscope (SEM).